crabshank/Cheat-engine-tools/readme.md

 * Hovering over the (converted) bytes highlights them.

-* Use of dark mode in your browser may make the colour the the underline in the display of the RGB byte hex (rather than the background or border colour).
+* Use of dark mode in your browser may make the colour the the underline in the display of the RGB byte hex the accurate one (rather than the background or border colour).

 ***